devhausleipzig/async-practice-2/README.md

   });
 ```

+The caveat?
+All 3 calls will happen in parallel.

 ### Solution 2 : async await

-New language feature, available in specifically marked async functions
+New language feature, available in functions marked as async.

 ```js
 async function main() {